MrGallo/Python-Exercise-Management/docs/_sources/exercises/ccc-problems/junior-2020/j1-dog-treats.md.txt

 ### Input Specification
 There are three lines of input.
 Each line contains a non-negative integer less than `10`.
-The first line contains the number of small treats, `S`, the second line contains the number of medium treats, `M`, and the third line contains the number of large treats, `L, that Barley receives in a day.
+The first line contains the number of small treats, `S`, the second line contains the number of medium treats, `M`, and the third line contains the number of large treats, `L`, that Barley receives in a day.

 ### Output Specification
-If Barley’s happiness score is 10 or greater, output happy.
-Otherwise, output sad.
+If Barley’s happiness score is `10` or greater, output `happy`.
+Otherwise, output `sad`.

 **Sample Input 1**
 ```